 The Office is not materially exposed to credit risk as its debtors are minimal.
-At balance date the Office had no debtors which were impaired.
+At 30 June 2017, the Office had no receivables that were past due or impaired.

 (c) Liquidity risk

 Liquidity risk is the risk that the Office will be unable to meet its payment obligations when they fall due.
 The Office's primary source of cash inflows is a grant from Transport for NSW that was initially sourced from the consolidated fund allocation to meet the Office's ongoing operating and capital commitments.
 The Office is prohibited by Treasury policies and practices from making payments in excess of its revenue, including the grant from Transport for NSW.
 As such the Office's exposure to liquidity risk is deemed insignificant based on current Treasury policies and practices.